Charytín Goyco

-María del Rosario Goico Rodríguez (born May 23, 1949), better known in show business as Charytín Goyco or simply Charytín, is a Dominican singer, comedian, television hostess and actress.
+María del Rosario Goico Rodríguez, better known in show business as Charytín Goyco or simply Charytín, is a Dominican singer, comedian, television hostess and actress.

 Early life

-Born in Santa Lucía, El Seibo, to a Dominican father (of Russian, Serbian, Montenegrin, French and Spanish ancestry) and a Spaniard mother (an attorney from Asturias who found herself exiled during the regime of Francisco Franco).
+Born in Santa Lucía, El Seibo, to Salvador Goico Morel, a Dominican attorney of Russian, Serbian, Montenegrin, French, and Spanish ancestry, and María del Rosario Rodríguez Martínez, Spaniard attorney from Asturias who found herself exiled during the regime of Francisco Franco.

+Her father was a grandchild of Genaro Alfredo Goico Cebollero and a great-grandchild of Justo Del Pilar Goico Cebollero, who were native to Añasco, Puerto Rico.
+They were the immediate direct descendants of Gerónimo Goicovich, a son of a Russian and a Serbian-Montenegrin who settled in Mayagüez, Puerto Rico from his native Montenegro in the late 1770s.
+Like Puerto Rican politician José Enrique Arrarás (father of journalist María Celeste Arrarás), she is a great-great-grandchild of Justo Del Pilar Goico Cebollero.

 At an early age, her mother took her and her sister to Spain after breaking up with her father.
 She returned to the Dominican Republic after nearly ten years of living abroad, when her parents reconciled.